IngeborgArdoe/training/foundation_english/exercise-03-1.md

 ![oppg3fig3.JPG](media/oppg3fig3.JPG)

    After having made the change above, you can drag Data Properties from the Contact data source into the Groups located in the «General»-tab.
 A proposed layout control is selected by default (e.g. TextEdit is proposed for «First Name»).
-If you drag Company into the form, a ComboboxEdit - which is a dropdown - is suggested.
+If you drag Company into the form, a ComboBoxEdit - which is a dropdown - is suggested.
 This may be unfortunate when there are a lot of objects to choose from.
 Instead you can press Shift while dragging the Company into the form, and you will get a SearchBoxEdit rather than a ComboBoxEdit - increasing the user friendliness.
-6. The initial version of the Contact-form is now complete.
-You can optionally navigate to the outermost layer of the View and set Width and Height to 800 and 500, respectively.
-To see what this looks like, change the Alignment to "Fixed".
-The latter alteration prevents the end user to change the size of the window, so set Alignment back to "Stretch" before you save.

 <table>
    <tr><td><a href="exercise-02-2.md"><- Previous</a></td><td align="right"><a href="exercise-03-2.md">Next -></a></td></tr>